Grvv-insights/Netflix-Clone/README.md

 # Netflix-Clone
 A Netflix-inspired landing page built with only HTML and raw CSS using semantic tags like header, nav, section, and footer.
-It features with flexbox and grid, and custom styling to replicate Netflix’s sleek, modern design.
+It features with flexbox and grid, and custom styling to replicate Netflix’s sleek, modern design